apalache-mc/apalache/docs/src/apalache/tuning.md

 ### Invariant filter

 `search.invariantFilter=<regex>`.
 Check the invariant only at the steps that satisfy the regular expression.
+The regular expression should recognize words over of the form 's->ki', where `s` is a step number, `k` is an invariant kind (["state" or "action"][invariants]) and `i` is a invariant number.

-For instance, `search.invariantFilter=10|15|20` tells the model checker to check the invariant only *after* exactly 10, 15, or 20 step were made.
-Step 0 corresponds to the initialization with ``Init``, step 1 is the first step with ``Next``, etc.
+For instance, `search.invariantFilter=10->.*|15->state0|20->action1` tells the model checker to check

+* all invariants only *after* exactly 10 steps have been made,
+* the *first* state invariant only after exactly 15 steps, and
+* the *second* action invariant after exactly 20 steps.

+[Trace invariants][] are checked regardless of this filter.

-This option is useful for checking consensus algorithms, where the decision cannot be revoked.
+This option is useful, e.g., for checking consensus algorithms, where the decision cannot be revoked.
 So instead of checking the invariant after each step, we can do that after the algorithm has made a good number of steps.

 ## Translation to SMT